ndiego/blox/readme.txt

 Changelog:

+Version 1.2.1 – 2016-10-23
+* Fixed EDD updater conflict with other plugins using EDD by adding a prefix to the updater

 Version 1.2.0 – 2016-10-20
 * Added System Info page to Blox Tools
 * Changed suppress_filters to false in global blocks for WPML compatibility